adjust/dev-docs/docs/ios/third-party-plugin/criteo-plugin.md

 ### Search dates

 You can attach a check-in and check-out date to every Criteo event.
 To do this, call the `injectViewSearchDatesIntoCriteoEvent` method.
-The SDK will send the dates with every Criteo event for the duration of the app lifecycle.
+The SDK will send the dates with every Criteo event throughout the app lifecycle.
 This means you will need to set them again when the app is re-launched.

 You can remove the search dates by setting the `injectViewSearchDatesIntoCriteoEvent` values to `nil`.